 An estate plan defines how you want your assets to be owned, managed and preserved during your lifetime and how you want them disbursed after your death.
 The plan also deals with the important decision about who will look after your estate.

-Drafted properly, an estate plan can do the following:
+Drafted properly, estate planning can do the following:

 Have an orderly transfer of assets